DiSSCo/dissco.github.io/PinnedInsect/NHM single camera pinned insects.md

 ## Overview

-This page details the steps involved in the pinned insect label removal digitisation workflow used at the Natural History Museum (NHM), London (previously known as the 'iCollections' workflow).
+This page details the steps involved in the pinned insect label removal digitisation workflow used at the Natural History Museum, London (previously known as the 'iCollections' workflow).
 This workflow produces images of a pinned insect specimen, as seen from above, with its associated labels laid out to the right handside (image captured using a single camera setup).

 <img src="/images/PinnedInsect/NHMicol/example_pinned_insect_image.JPG" alt="pinned insect" width="500"/>\
 Figure 1: [Augochlora (Augochlora) festiva](https://data.nhm.ac.uk/dataset/collection-specimens/resource/05ff2255-c38a-40c9-b657-4ccb55ab2feb/record/9085950/1652227200000) (http://creativecommons.org/licenses/by/4.0/)